List of drinks: By country

-Mixed drinks
+Non-alcoholic drinks

 Mixed drinks – a mixed drink is a drink in which two or more ingredients are mixed.
 Some mixed drinks contain liquor while others are non-alcoholic.

-Non-alcoholic
+This section contains Non-alcoholic drinks that do not contain other psychoactive substances as well (for example, coffee).
+Some of the drinks in this sections is also found in the alcoholic section (for example mixed drinks).

-Non-alcoholic drinks – The term non-alcoholic drinks often signifies drinks that would normally contain alcohol, such as beer and wine but are made with less than .5 percent alcohol by volume.
+The term non-alcoholic drinks often signifies drinks that would normally contain alcohol, such as beer and wine but are made with less than .5 percent alcohol by volume.
 The category includes drinks that have undergone an alcohol removal process such as non-alcoholic beers and de-alcoholized wines.

-Zero-proof cocktails

-A non-alcoholic cocktail or mocktail – a nonalcoholic drink consisting of a mixture of fruit juices or other soft drinks.
-Most are 0.0% percent alcohol by volume.
-The drinks are a popular choice for people who are not drinking alcohol in social settings but would like an elevated drink choice.